trentlarson/endorser-ch/README.md

 - remove duplicate decode in JWT service
 - limit JWT retrieval to a date
 - reject duplicate claim submissions
+- handle "access_denied" when person rejects claim on phone

 - How do I find the app address or ID?
 0xa55...40b, from phone to IP: 0x669...e8a then 0x1b2...2e6